-Welcome to the 2024 American Criterium Cup
+Welcome to the 2025 American Criterium Cup

-The American Criterium Cup is back for its third season with eight stops across the country this summer at America’s most prestigious criteriums with the fastest cyclist in the country will battle for points, prize money, and bragging rights at some of the most prestigious events in the United States.
+The American Criterium Cup is back for its fourth season with eight stops across the country this summer at America’s most prestigious criteriums with the fastest cyclist in the country will battle for points, prize money, and bragging rights at some of the most prestigious events in the United States.

 Many of the events on the calendar are series and omniums, however, only one race day at each stop will be designated as an ACC event.
 For some events, like the Bailey & Glasser LLP Twilight Criterium in Boise and the Audi Denver Littleton Criterium, all the action will focus on one night as standalone events.
 For other stops along the way, namely the two multi-week omniums of the Kwik Trip Tour of America’s Dairyland and the newly minted Chicago Grit, the ACC competition is just one of several thrilling races.